Solutions-Nitriques/oembed_field/README.md

 ### History ###

+- 1.3.2 - 2011-10-xx (`dev` branch)
+  Added the `parameters sets` field's setting (issue #11) ([see how it work])

-- 1.3.1 - 2011-10-xx
+- 1.3.1 - 2011-10-16 (`master` branch)
+  Added assets for the blueprints>section pages Refactored how the drivers are managed in the ServiceDispatcher (issue #10)
+  	- Public methods to get drivers and drivers names
+  	- Drivers are now all loaded by default
+  	- Drivers filename must now respect the `class.service[a-zA-Z0-9]+.php` regular expression
-  Added the `parameters sets` field's setting ([see how it work]) Added the 'unique' option - url can now be unique across a section
+  	- Drivers are now listed in section field and publish page Added the 'unique' option - url can now be unique across a section
-  Added Dailymotion, Qik and Viddler drivers (thanks Andrew!)
+  Added Dailymotion, Qik (fix issue #9) and Viddler drivers (thanks Andrew!)
-  Improved comments
+  Improved comments (a lot!)
   Fix a typo (issue #6)
-  Added support for image (thumbnail) in table view
+  Added support for image (thumbnail) in table view (do not forget to add those site in JIT)

 - 1.3 - 2011-10-06
   Improved error management - Added a ref flag for that in the public method